zjunlp/DeepKE/example/llm/InstructKGC/README.md

 2. You can provide a validation set using the `--valid_file` option, or you can do nothing (in `finetune.py`, we will split a specified number of samples from `train.json` as the validation set using `val_set_size`).
 You can also adjust the number of samples in the validation set using `val_set_size`.
 3. We use the default `alpaca` template for the `prompt_template_name`.
 Please refer to `templates/alpaca.json` for more details.
 4. For more detailed parameter information, please refer to `utils/args.py`.
+5. `max_memory_MB` (default 80000) specifies the GPU memory size.
+You need to specify it according to your own GPU capacity.
-5. We have successfully run the Llama-LoRA fine-tuning code on an `RTX3090` GPU.
+6. We have successfully run the Llama-LoRA fine-tuning code on an `RTX3090` GPU.

 The corresponding script can be found at `scripts/fine_llama.bash`.